My neighbour's dog keeps getting on to my garden

 • Is this causing a problem for anyone else in your neighbourhood?

-If this isn’t an antisocial behaviour issue, it may be worth speaking to your neighbour and letting them know about the impact the dog is having on your life.
+It may be worth speaking to your neighbour and letting them know about the impact the dog is having on your life.
 They may be able to close a gate or get a fence repaired to stop this from happening.

 What will happen if I report the issue?